CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/1 - MVP Part 1/README.md

 ## General Observations

 Code is well structured and the project can be easily set up using the documentation via the Github repository.
 Also, the project provides open source development standards.

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
+However, as stated above, the reviewer observes that there are parts that need improvements.

 Thus, in the reviewer opinion this submission should PASS with notes.